msepp/go-astilectron-template/README.md

  * Easily enable/disable dev-tools for builds
  * Builds for different OS/Arch get their specific Electron bundles
  * UI builds are part of the main build
+ * Doesn't need extra http server in Go to serve the UI assets
+ * Disembed assets either under tmp to leave no files behind or under users home/profile for faster launch times on consecutive launches.

 ## Requirements